 You really have to see the lab section to appreciate it.
 The “Bible Word Locator” is probably my favorite lab.
 After you supply a word, a visual representation of where that word appears in the Bible is generated in a chart.
 Love it!
 Some of the other labs include a Bible Pericope Browser, Verse Photo Composites, Sentence Paths, Translation Googleshare, and Cross References.
 The first time I read the list of labs the only thing I understood was cross references!
 Like I said, you have to see them to appreciate them.
 They are worth the visit.
 I used the Cross References lab just the other day.
 It gave me good results.

 The blog goes back to March 2007.
 There are plenty of interesting and helpful posts.
 A quick sampling reveals data collections and charts and diagrams of various biblical, social, and church topics.
 Some like the one below are both informative and visually appealing.

 Who knew looking at cross references could be so interesting and colorful?

 The author clearly has some serious geek and math skills.
 The most recent post from December 13th is a Christmas timeline visualization.
 It’s a visualization of the events surrounding Jesus’ birth as recorded in the gospels of Matthew and Luke.
 It is another example of some of the cool graphic presentations of data that are prevalent on the site.

 I don’t know the technology behind the collection and generation of the data, but I’m happy I stumbled across this site run by someone who does.
 I recommend visiting whether you go to enhance your Bible study or simply want to take in helpful Bible related data in colorful and creative ways.
-You may visit by following any of the links in this article to their site or find the link in my Gardiner Gateway.
+You may visit by following any of the links in this article to their site or find the link on my page Gardiner Gateway.
 I have given openbible.info a permanent link in the Gateway.